 Introduction

 Ever feel like your relationship is a movie, moving from one scene to the next?
-One moment it’s a rom-com full of butterflies, and the next it feels like a heavy drama.
-Most romantic partnerships follow a natural progression — a roadmap that charts growth and challenges.
+One moment it’s a rom-com full of butterflies, and the next it feels heavy and complicated.
+Most romantic partnerships follow a natural progression — a roadmap that charts growth, challenges, and opportunities.
 Understanding these stages isn’t about boxing your unique connection; it’s about gaining clarity so you can navigate with awareness and intention.

-This guide breaks down eight common stages couples move through and offers practical advice for each phase.
-It also points to tools that can deepen self-awareness and help you co-create a lasting connection.
+This guide breaks down eight common stages couples move through and offers practical, evidence-backed advice for each phase.
+Use these insights to recognize what’s happening in your relationship and take intentional steps to strengthen your bond.

 1. Stage 1: Attraction and Initial Meeting